 The power of a mixer grinder has multiple implications.
 It signifies the ability of a mixer grinder to handle tough ingredients; it indicates the speed with which it can grind and it also throws light on the load it can handle.

 A 500-watt mixer grinder wouldn’t be able to rotate the blades at a high speed when it is fully loaded.
 It achieves an RPM of about 8-10K with the load.
 So, it takes significantly higher time to grind tough ingredients to a smooth consistency.
 But when it runs for longer periods with a heavy load, the motor comes under stress.
 As a result, either the overload protection switch gets triggered or the durability of the appliance gets negatively affected.
-So, a 500 or 600-watt mixer grinder won’t be able to handle tough ingredients or heavy load on a frequent basis without affecting its durability in the long run.
+So, a 500 or 600-watt mixer grinder won’t be able to handle tough ingredients or heavy load on a frequent basis as it will affect the durability of the appliance.

 Related reading: Best Juicer Mixer Grinders In India